 The natural world is losing up to 2,000 species a year, and that's a low estimate.
 Fortunately, one corner of the animal kingdom is immune from extinction: the monsters that thrive in our imagination.
-This map unites America's cryptids on one map, from Caddy, a Northwestern sea serpent, over Nebraska's Alkali Lake monster to the skunk apes of Southern Florida.
+This map unites America's most famous cryptids on one map, from Caddy, a Northwestern sea serpent, over Nebraska's Alkali Lake monster to the skunk apes of Southern Florida.

 There's a whole discipline dedicated to the study of beasts unknown to science: cryptozoology, literally 'the study of hidden animals'.
 Although frowned upon by mainstream science, some of these 'hidden animals' have actually been proven to exist.
 The giraffe-like okapi of Central Africa was confirmed only in 1901.
 Indonesia's komodo dragon seemed too fantastical to be true until 1912, when its existence finally could be documented.
 These two species share the questionable distinction of having their existence threatened (by us) so soon after being discovered (by us).

 Until science discovers evidence for the Loch Ness monster, the Himalayan yeti or any of their fellow cryptids (i.e. 'hidden creatures'), these monsters will have the good fortune to be as uncountable as they are unaccounted for, free to roam and multiply in our campfire stories and our folklore.
 The United States has quite a few of these cryptids, some famous, like the Mothman or the Chupacabra, some perhaps only known (and feared) locally, like the Beast of Busco or the Pope Lick Monster.